Cumulocity-IoT/c8y-docs/content/change-logs/application-enablement/ui-c8y-1021-0-0-device-name-goes-missing-when-switching-to-smart-rule-tab-7206.md

 ticket: MTM-60471
 version: 1021.0.0
 ---
-Device name in Cockpit page title was missing when switching to 'Smart rules' tab.
-It is displayed properly now.
+In the Cockpit application, when switching to the **Smart rules** tab of a device in a group, the device name was missing in the page title.
+This issue has been fixed and the device name is displayed properly now.